tagtogorg/tagtog-doc/projects.md

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Members</h4>
       <p>In this panel you can invite other users to your project so they can collaborate in the annotation tasks.
-These are the roles available and the ones planned:</p>
+For more info about roles and collaborative annotation, go <a href="/collaboration.html">here</a>.</p>
     </div>
     <div class="one-third-col">
       {% include image.html name="settings-members.PNG" %}